Project-KeL/KeL/README.md

 var3 = 3;         !-- var3 is set to 3.
 ```

 Keys can also be used as _parameterized labels_ (calling conventions are part of the compiler 'customizability').
 A label has the type `scope` which is a key and a lock at the same time, and parameterized labels can be initialized with a scope.
+Let `A` and `B` be locks.
 ```
-!-- Declaration of a parameterized label returning a u32 taking a u32.
+!-- Declaration of a parameterized label returning a A taking a B.
-@lab_x :u32(x :u32);
+@lab_x :B(x :A);

 !-- A label.
 #lab1 :scope;